Peter Fennessy, SJ

 While these vices and virtues have special meaning for religious who have taken the three vows, we might paint a different picture for ourselves.
 What are our main weaknesses and temptations?
 And what are the opposite virtues we need to practice?
 How would you symbolize your virtues and vices?
 And is there another saint who might be your patron in this undertaking?

-Rembrandt’s only seascape, The Storm on the Sea of Galilee (1633), stolen 30 years ago and not yet recovered, shows a surging sea throwing the disciples’ boat upward.
+Rembrandt’s only seascape, The Storm on the Sea of Galilee (1633), stolen in 1990 and not yet recovered, shows a surging sea throwing the disciples’ boat upward.
 The foaming sea, the angle of the mast and the disciple vomiting over the side of the boat all show the violence and danger of the storm.
 Five disciples in the sunlit prow battle the tempest while nine others in the darkened stern (one in the cabin) have roused Jesus from sleep, frantic for His help.

 Five and nine?
 That’s too many disciples.
 The figure in green holding his hat and looking directly at us is Rembrandt and the other extra disciples are placeholders for us.
 Rembrandt often puts himself into his paintings; here he’s a storm-tossed disciple and he wants us to be the same.
 Just as Ignatius would have us put ourselves into our Gospel contemplations, Rembrandt invites us to imagine ourselves in the boat with him, to experience the wind, the spray, the blown spume, the pitching craft.

 He wants us to recall our own experiences of emotional upheaval and trouble, and to remember in all such moments to call upon the help of Christ who is always with us and has power over everything that threatens us.